 - Review a working group, including representation from SLT, governors, RSHE lead, EYFS, Key Stage 1 and Key Stage 2, pulled together all relevant information including relevant national and local guidance. - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
 Governor consultation all school governors were given the opportunity to look at the policy and make recommendations - 4.
-Parent/stakeholder consultation parents and any interested parties were given the opportunity to look at the policy and ask any questions
+Parent/stakeholder consultation parents and any interested parties were given the opportunity to look at the policy and ask any questions - 5.
+Pupil consultation we investigated what exactly pupils want from their RSHE curriculum (PUPIL SURVEY) - 6.
+Approval once amendments were made, the policy was once again shared with governors and approved.

-Billingshurst Primary School Relationships and Sex Education and Health Education Policy
+Billingshurst Primary School Relationships and sex Education and Health Education Policy